roryreiff/questcoffeeclub.com/faqs.md

             </div>
             <div class="half">
                 <p class="question-title">When am I charged for my subscription?</p>
-                <p>You are charged when you sign up, and when your plan is set to automatically renew, until you decide to cancel.</p>
+                <p>You will be charged on the first of each month, until you decide to cancel.</p>
             </div>
             <div class="half">
                 <p class="question-title">How much coffee do I get each month?</p>